 I knew we’d have to replace all of the mechanicals, but didn’t realize how much everything would cost.
-The only thing we really kept were the oven and the original cabinets, but we spent a lot of time painting and redoing the cabinets.
-You can find the full renovation story here.
+The only things we really kept were the oven and the original cabinets, but we spent a lot of time painting and redoing the cabinets.
+You can find all of the pictures and the full renovation story here.

 Here’s an overview of our costs by category:

 The biggest costs were the new appliances and new plumbing systems (all new tanks), but the surprising large category was “Interior” which became a catch all for things like new lights, countertops, supplies and many other things.
 We did all of the work ourselves except install the axle and air conditioner, so it would have been much higher if this was totally outsourced… I’m thinking in the range of $15k-$25k total.
 Just remember, I worked on it full time for nearly three months and still didn’t have it fully ready.

 The last big thing we have left is to polish the exterior.
 I’ve spent approximately 20hrs so far, but total I’ll probably spent over 200 hrs.
 From what I’ve researched, estimates for professional polishing can easily top $10,000.

 In the end, I’m excited about our end product and very proud of our work.
 We took a year off work and traveled around North America – 40,000 miles total with only minor issues to fix here and there!
 I’m not sure if I’d ever do it again or recommend anyone else to do it unless they’re a little bit crazy, but it was worth it!